ankitsingh0803/Data-Science-and-Machine-Learning-Projects/README.md

 # Data-Science-and-Machine-Learning-Projects

-A collection of code utilizing Data Analysis and Visualization, Machine Learning libraries in Python
+A collection of personal projects that includes Data Analysis and Visualization, Machine Learning (Scikit-learn) in Python